 There is no real set standard when speaking about foreign language skills when writing a CV.
-The following key works are commonly used and can be used to help you in classifying your skills accordingly.
+The following commonly key words along with the European language Framework (A1-C2) can be used to help you in classifying your skills accordingly.

 … is the level you have when you have completed a language course or had 2-3 years of a language in school.